MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

   - **Refresh existing entries** detects package requirements and updates the version specifiers to match the version you currently have installed.
   - **Update and add entries** refreshes any requirements that are found, and adds all other packages to the end of the file.

 Because `requirements.txt` files are intended to freeze the requirements of your project, all installed packages are written with precise versions.
-Using precise versions ensures that you can easily reproduce your environment on another machine.
+Using precise versions ensures that you can easily reproduce your environment on another computer.
 Packages are included even if they were installed with a version range, as a dependency of another package, or with an installer other than pip.

-If a `requirements.txt` file exists when adding a new virtual environment, the **Add Virtual Environment** dialog displays an option to install the packages automatically, making it easy to recreate an environment on another machine:
+If a `requirements.txt` file exists when adding a new virtual environment, the **Add Virtual Environment** dialog displays an option to install the packages automatically, making it easy to recreate an environment on another computer:

 ![Create virtual environment with requirements.txt](media/environments-requirements-txt.png)